jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 - When the Pico virtual drive appears on the host computer (look for a drive named "RPI-RP2"), drag or copy the library image file (.uf2 file) onto the drive.
 - After a moment, the virtual drive will disappear and the Console Adapter will reboot.
 - Once the device finishes rebooting, the new file library is available for use.

+# Copyright

+Copyright 2025 Jay Logue

+All documentation for the PDP-11/05 Console Adapter V2, including images, schematics, PCB designs and this manual, are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).